 But we promise to make the math manageable with our simple ratio: 2.5 inches in fixture height per 1 foot of room height.
 This means that for a standard eight-foot-high ceiling, you’ll want a chandelier with a fixture height of about 20 inches.
 Note: For some visually-light chandeliers, you can up the ratio to 3:1.

 Diameter.
 The classic rule of thumb is that your chandelier diameter should be half of the room’s parameter treated as inches.
 Sound complicated?
 It’s not as confusing as it may sound.
 Just add together the length of the room with the width of the room.
 Use that sum, but treat the sum in inches.

 For people who work better with an example, imagine that your room is 10 ft by 14 ft.
 Add 10 plus 14 to get 24 total feet.
 So then, for this size room, you’ll need a chandelier with a diameter of 24 inches.
 Note: For some visually-heavy chandeliers, you can instead use the diagonal of the room (treated as inches) as the chandelier diameter.
 Just measure out the diagonal with a tape measure (or use the Pythagorean theorem, for any math wizzes out there).

 For the Dining Room Table or Kitchen Island

 Height.
-Hang your chandelier so that its lowest point is 30-34 inches from the tabletop (we always suggest leaning toward the higher end of this margin).
+Hang your fixture so that its lowest point is 30-34 inches from the tabletop (we always suggest leaning toward the higher end of this margin).